Insurance

 Club members are covered when they are participating in an activity that is overseen and approved by the club or by OUSA itself.
 Each club determines its approved activities, and the requirements for approving those activities.
 OUSA expects each club to have appropriate safety practices for each activity.
 It is risk management by clubs that will keep our premiums in check.

 The general liability policy provides legal liability protection from third party claims for bodily injury or property damage that may result during the member club’s orienteering activities.
 These policies are designed to cover the usual and customary orienteering activities of a club.
-All commonly held orienteering events are covered, such as foot O, ski O, trail O, mountain bike O (see Special Instructions above for MTBO) .
-Member clubs and individual members are covered for rendering or failure to render health care services by non-professionals, and for the sale of foods and beverages and other products.
+All commonly held orienteering events are covered, such as foot O, ski O, trail O, and mountain bike O. Member clubs and individual members are covered for rendering or failure to render health care services by non-professionals, and for the sale of foods and beverages and other products.
 Claims over sexual abuse are covered, up to $25,000 per claim.
 The participant accident medical policy pays for medical expenses that are rendered as a result of an accidental injury that occurs during orienteering events held by the member club.
 This is excess over any other valid and collectible insurance that may already be in place.
 The directors and officers policy provides protection to Orienteering USA directors and officers from claims over negligence, discrimination, and harassment in the conduct of Orienteering USA business.

 The “Commercial General Liability” policy lists Orienteering USA chartered clubs, Orienteering USA members, and members of Orienteering USA chartered clubs as named insureds for the purpose of conducting orienteering events and other orienteering activities.
 Volunteers are also insured.
 Registered participants at orienteering events are insured under the “Participant Accident Medical” policy.
 All Orienteering USA directors, officers, and other Orienteering USA committee volunteers are covered by the “Directors and Officers” policy.